abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 !!!
 Important

     The first-order densities are not written by default when performing DFPT calculations.
-    Remember to use [[prtden]] 1 in the DFPT calculations.
+    Remember to use [[prtden]] 1 during the DFPT calculation.

 ## Computing the WFK files with empty states

 At this point, we need to generate a WFK file with empty bands by performing a NSCF KS calculation starting from a well-converged ground-state density.
-This WFK file will then be used to compute W, the GW self-energy, and the GWPT matrix elements.
+This WFK file will then be used to compute W, the $G_0W_0$ self-energy, and the GWPT matrix elements.

-You may now run the NSCF calculation by issuing:
+Let us start the NSCF calculation immediately by issuing:

 ```sh
 mpirun -n 4 abinit teph4zpr_gwpt_4.abi > teph4zpr_4.log 2> err &